11 Simple Steps When Filing for Divorce Online Today (Updated Guide)

 A foreign marriage certificate

-When your marriage certificate is in a foreign language, it must be translated by someone certified by the National Accreditation Authority for Translators and Interpreters.
-Once the translation is complete, the translator must fill out an ‘affidavit translation of marriage certificate’, which should be affirmed by an authorised witness, such as a Justice of the Peace, and attach the following:
+When your marriage certificate is in a foreign language, it must be translated by someone certified by the National Accreditation Authority for Translators and Interpreters (NAATI).
+Once the translation is complete, the translator must fill out an ‘affidavit translation of marriage certificate’.
+This should be affirmed by an authorised witness, such as a Justice of the Peace.
+Attach it to the following:

-This affidavit should be submitted along with the divorce application.
+This affidavit should be submitted along with the application.

 Sole Application for Divorce

-The divorce process is similar for sole applicants, but they also have unique considerations.
-A sole applicant doesn’t require a signature from their former partner.
-However, they must serve the divorce papers on them before submitting the application.
+Sole applicants have unique considerations.
+They must serve the divorce papers on their spouse before submitting the application.
 This allows the other party to respond to the application.

 Serving court documents

-When filing for divorce serving documents on your ex-spouse is critical before the final submission.
+Serving documents on your ex-partner is critical before the final submission.
 You are not permitted to serve the documents yourself.
-You must use a third party who’s over 18.
-The papers must also be served at least 28 days before the court hearing or 42 days prior if your spouse is overseas.
+You must use a third party who is over 18.
+The papers must also be served at least 28 days before the divorce hearing or 42 days prior if your spouse is overseas.

 The service documents that the other spouse must receive are the following: